MaBeuLux88/cv/README.md

 It's just some Latex using the ModernCV template.

 # How to produce PDF?

-You need at least the packages `make`, `texlive-latex-base` and `texlive-latex-extra` and probably some more Latex packages.
+You need the packages `make`, `texlive` and `texlive-latex-extra` and probably some more Latex packages.

 Then you just need to run the `./compile.sh`